sourcegraph/handbook/content/strategy-goals/strategy/cody/index.md

     - Self-hostable embeddings
     - Sourcegraph hosted embeddings GA
   - **Bring your own model**
-    - We start by making it so you can use your own Anthropic or OpenAI (chatGPT) contract
+    - We start by making it so you can use your own Anthropic or OpenAI (chatGPT) contract.
+To do so, we'll also need to make it so customers can completely customize the prompts.
     - Meanwhile, we partner with one large customer to experiment with plugging in a model they bring.
   - Filters/policies: allow for filtering out copyleft code, at least on a best effort basis.
 - **Prove out VS Code extension usage**